Integer complexity: Stability and self-similarity: Proving the main theorems

 \begin{cor} We have $\clD'=\clD+1$. \end{cor}

 \begin{proof} By Corollary~\ref{selfsim3},

 \end{proof}

 \begin{rem} Note that we could have proved Corollary~\ref{selfsim} exactly the same way we proved Corollary~\ref{selfsim3} (or as part of Corollary~\ref{selfsim3}), rather than as a separate corollary of it.
 But this proof highlights that something similar will still hold if we put together the different $\clDa{u}$ in a different way.
-For instance, if we use the $R$ function from \cite{intdft}, and define $\mathscr{R}=\{ R(n): n\in\N \}$, and define $\mathscr{R}^u$ similarly, then these will satisfy
+For instance, one might use the $R$ function from \cite[Definition 3.9]{intdft}, defined as $R(n)=\frac{n}{E(\cpx{n})}$, where $E(k)$ is the largest number writable with $k$ ones; this is a transformation of the defect.
+Then if one defines $\mathscr{R}=\{ R(n): n\in\N \}$, and define $\mathscr{R}^u$ similarly, then these will satisfy